XinArkh/RLbook-learning/README.md

 # RLbook learning

-My implementation of examples and exercises of *Reinforcement learning: An Introduction* by Richard S. Sutton and Andrew G. Barto.
+My implementation of examples and exercises of *Reinforcement Learning: An Introduction* by Richard S. Sutton and Andrew G. Barto.

 # References